kakaroto/Beyond20/docs/update.md

 # Changelog

-* **Feature**: Add a Dice Roller within D&D Beyond for players not using Roll20 or FVTT
-* **Feature**: Add option for alternate critical damage calculations based on common homebrew rules
-* **Feature**: Add an 'incognito' monster whisper mode where rolls are displayed but monster name and action names are hidden
-* **Feature**: Add a 'Roll Initiative' button to monster/vehicle stat blocks (rolls dexterity but allows adding to tracker)
+* **Feature**: Add Quick Rolls feature to quickly roll skills, attacks, spells from the main page directly
-* **Feature**: Add a "Roll Twice" option when querying the user for advantage.
+* **Feature**: Add support for Super Advantage and Super Disadvantage rolls
-* **Feature**: *Chrome*: Add a Beyond 20 button to D&D Beyond and VTT pages for easy access to quick settings
+* **Feature**: Track Character Condition changes and display them in the VTT
+* **Feature**: Add roll type option of always rolling three twice instead of twice (For Elven Accuracy Feat; limited support on Roll20)
-* **Feature**: Open the 'More Options' link as dialogs within the page instead of opening the browser's extension page
+* **Feature**: Cache the To-Hit value of weapons attacks so they can be rolled from the Equipment page
-* **Feature**: Add support for Bloodhunter's Crimson Rite feature
-* **Feature**: Add support for Ranger's Dread Ambusher feature
+* **Feature**: Add support for the Paladin's Improved Divine Smite extra radiant damage
-* **Feature**: Add support for Paladin's Legendary Strike (UA) feature
+* **Feature**: Add support for special spell: Absorb Elements (Doesn't duplicate all the damage types)
-* **Feature**: Add support for Warlock's Hexblade's Curse feature
+* **Feature**: Add support for special spell: Life Transference (Shows healing amount on FVTT, clarifies the value on Roll20)
-* **Feature**: Add support for Rogue's Assassinate feature
+* **Feature**: Add support for special spell: Toll the Dead (Queries if the target is missing hit points)
-* **Feature**: *FVTT & Dice Roller*: Standardize appearance of chat messages when using simple rolls
-* **Feature**: *FVTT & Dice Roller*: When rolling with advantage/disadvantage, display both rolls instead of only the result
+* **Feature**: *Roll20*: When rolling initiative with 'add to tracker' enabled and 'roll twice' (or thrice), queries the user for advantage mode
+* **Feature**: *FVTT*: Map Character Conditions to status effects (Requires Beyond20 FVTT module version 0.7+)
+* **Bugfix**: *Roll20*: Fix the 'incognito' whisper mode where the monster name was leaked with the 'Speaking As' feature
+* **Bugfix**: Fix inability to roll when opening the character sheet for the first time with a mobile or tablet layout
+* **Bugfix**: Fix duplication of the "Roll initiative" lines in stat blocks when switching monsters in the My Encounters page
+* **Bugfix**: Fix the spell name for concentration or ritual spells since the recent change to D&D Beyond content
+* **Bugfix**: Fix Great Weapong Fighting dice reroll being mistakenly applied on some two-handed non-melee weapons
+* **Bugfix**: Fix the spell level/school display missing spaces introduced in the recent code refactor of v0.7
-* **Bugfix**: *Roll20*: Fix Brutal Critical/Savage Attacks brutal damage not being rolled on some critical rolls
+* **Bugfix**: Fix character action list not being properly cached which may lead to loss of character options on mobile
-* **Bugfix**: *Roll20*: It seems Beyond 20 now works in Roll20's popped out chat window
+* **Bugfix**: Fix parsing of stat block attacks for Clay Gladiator and Scout which had typos in the official D&D Beyond pages
-* **Bugfix**: *FVTT*: Show the world's title instead of its name in the browser's tab title
+* **Bugfix**: Fix Spell Attack roll which show displayed the modifier instead of rolling the 1d20
-* **Bugfix**: *FVTT*: Critical hits of 18 or 19 (due to Improved or Superior Critical features) now appear green as expected
-* **Bugfix**: Make parser for monster actions in stat blocks less rigid so it can find action names in some homebrew monsters
-* **Bugfix**: Fix item/feature or spell descriptions not being properly displayed when they contain lists
+* **Bugfix**: *FVTT*: Fix dice roll formulas in descriptions not being clickable in FVTT 0.4.x
-* **Misc**: Use non-intrusive notification when opening a character sheet and no VTT window is found
-* **Misc**: Add monster specific options to a monster page's quick settings menu
-* **Misc**: Fix typos of "Save Attacks" instead of "Savage Attacks"
-* **Misc**: Using the new in-page quick settings dialog, setting a custom dice formula and dismissing the dialog will now accept the change
+* **Bugfix**: *Dice Roller*: Fix display bug on rolls after opening the quick settings dialog
-* **Misc**: Updated donate link to redirect to beyond20.here-for-more.info/rations instead of paypal.me/kakaroto
+* **Bugfix**: Fix full settings window opening donate link inside the iframe instead of a new tab
-* **Misc**: *FVTT*: Major refactor of how message rendering is done internally to allow for the dice roller to work

 ---